BrianCurrie/robokid/README.md

 # robokid
 [Live Demo ✔️](https://briancurrie.github.io/top-gamejam/)

-An eduactional game for teaching fundemental computer concepts to kids.
+An educational game for teaching fundamental computer concepts to kids.

 ![Cover image](https://i.imgur.com/PpgyqpJ.png)

 ## Topics
-* Introdction to binary
+* Introduction to binary
 * Converting text to binary
 * Representing color to a computer using RGB
 * Introduction to the command line